- About Us

-Upon our official beginning in November of 1941, we operated with three staff on loan from Canada, and Stacey Woods leading both the U.S. and Canadian movements.
+Upon our official beginning on November 14, 1941, we operated with three staff on loan from Canada, and Stacey Woods leading both the U.S. and Canadian movements.
 By 1946 World War II was over, InterVarsity had 18 staff and chapters on 277 campuses across the country.

 In 1947 InterVarsity USA became a founding member of the International Fellowship of Evangelical Students, a federation of national Christian student movements.
 The other charter members are Australia, Britain, Canada, China, France, Holland, New Zealand, Norway, and Switzerland.
 (To see which of more than 150 countries are currently members of IFES go to www.ifesworld.org)

-The beginning of IFES followed shortly after Toronto in 1946 hosted the first of InterVarsity’s triennial student missions conferences, which began the tradition of calling every student generation to consider global missions.
+The beginning of IFES followed shortly after Toronto hosted the first of InterVarsity’s triennial student missions conferences in 1946, which began the tradition of calling every student generation to consider global missions.
 The Urbana conferences, as they came to be called, were held on the campus of the University of Illinois Urbana Champaign for more than a half century, before eventually moving to St. Louis in 2006.

 InterVarsity’s commitment to multiethnic ministry began early.
 In 1945 a staff member invited several Black students to a Bible study at the home of a Trustee.
 As a result of an ensuing incident, the Board passed a resolution forbidding racial segregation at InterVarsity events and calling for unity in the Body of Christ.